scaleffi/springmann_team_website/index.md

 Our research focuses on the impacts our diets and food systems have on planetary and public health.
 Our areas of [research](https://scaleffi.github.io/webtest-marco-2/research.html) include:

-- **Systems**:
+- **Systems**: <br>
-  - Characterisation of diets and food systems that are healthy, environmentally sustainable, and economically just.
+  Characterisation of diets and food systems that are healthy, environmentally sustainable, and economically just.

-- **Impacts**:
+- **Impacts**: <br>
-  - Analysis of how dietary and food-system changes impact human health and the environment.
+  Analysis of how dietary and food-system changes impact human health and the environment.

-- **Policy options**:
+- **Policy options**: <br>
-  - Analysis of how health, agricultural, and economic policies affect diets and food systems.
+  Analysis of how health, agricultural, and economic policies affect diets and food systems.

 Most of our work is global in scope with [results](https://scaleffi.github.io/webtest-marco-2/data.html) available at national and regional levels.